MetzinAround/practical-classroom-workshop/course/overview.md

 **DevOps** is a set of practices and tools that combines software development and information technology operations.
 DevOps is also a cultural transformation; it improves collaboration between developers and operations team members by implementing a mindset that promotes feedback loops, continuous improvement, and loosely coupled architecture teams.

 The DevOps process starts with a problem and moves through each stage starting with the plan stage and moving through in a continuous cycle to the monitor stage and then back to plan.
-The 7 stages are described in [detail here](https://about.gitlab.com/stages-devops-lifecycle/).
+The 7 stages are described in <a href="https://about.gitlab.com/stages-devops-lifecycle/" target="_blank">detail here</a>.

 ![devops_process]({{site.baseurl}}/attached_files/images/devops_process.png)